 The Militia General: Philemon Dickinson

-The role of the militia during the struggle for independence can best be described as uneven.
-For a variety of reasons, militias were unreliable and often ill-equipped.
-But mostly they were poorly led.
-But in Philemon Dickinson they had a leader any Continental soldier would be proud to follow.
-Like the militia, Dickinson is a mix of understated service and quiet achievement.
-Unlike many militia units, Dickinson was always reliable.
-Like the militias he led, Dickinson always had one eye on the home front.
+The role of the militia during the fight for independence was uneven.
+For various reasons, militias were often unreliable and poorly equipped.
+But mostly, they lacked strong leadership.
+However, Philemon Dickinson stood out as a leader any Continental soldier would be proud to follow.
+Like the militia, Dickinson embodies understated service and quiet achievement.
+Unlike many militia units, Dickinson was consistently dependable.
+Like the militias he led, Dickinson always kept one eye on the home front.

 Philemon Dickinson |